Yes You Do Need A Lawyer

 - Let your listing broker determine how much to offer cooperating brokers, not you.
 What if the buyer is unrepresented – how much should the listing broker get paid?

 - Require you to pay a commission even if the transaction does not close.

 Realtors are not lawyers and it is against the law for them to give you legal advice.
 Your Realtor may be familiar with some aspects of your real estate transaction, however, most are not adequately trained in contract drafting, title issues, and legal analysis.
 Whether it be the Realtor’s fee agreement or answering the question, “Should I buy title insurance?” you need an attorney who understands these issues to help protect your interests.
 I can help Minnesota consumers from all over the state and am one of a handful of attorneys with expertise in this area.

 Talk to me about buying or selling your next home and I’ll show you how you can use an attorney for these services and save lots of money.
 I have full MLS access and I will never engage in dual agency.
 Why do Realtors charge so much?
 That’s a really good question.

 Review and Drafting Documents

-I love to work with attorneys who have expertise in areas I do not possess.
+I know way more about the real estate brokerage and title insurance industries than anyone should.
+However, I love to work with attorneys who have expertise in areas I do not possess.
 I collaborate with Minneapolis – St. Paul attorneys, attorneys from other parts of Minnesota and with attorneys from all over the United States depending upon the project.
-I often need to refer work and enjoy teaming-up with attorneys on litigation and other matters.
+I often team up with litigators on my own client matters and enjoy teaming-up with attorneys on other matters.